hotwired/stimulus-site/docs/handbook/02_hello_stimulus.md

 ## It All Starts With HTML

-Let's begin with a simple exercise: a text field with a button.
+Let's begin with a simple exercise using a text field and a button.
 When you click the button, we'll display the value of the text field in the console.

-Every Stimulus project starts with HTML, and this project is no exception.
+Every Stimulus project starts with HTML.
 Open `public/index.html` and add the following markup just after the opening `<body>` tag:

 ```html
 <div>